 It took me a lot of time to get over that as it was so deeply entrenched in my beliefs.

-But now I’m at a place where I know deep down that I am attractive and that I am worthy of love.
+But now I’m at a place where I know deep down that I am attractive.
+That I am worthy of love.
 I might not be the best boyfriend candidate as I still have other areas of my life to work on, but I’ll get there.

 These last four years I have transformed myself into the ideal lover.
 Women get very attracted to me and want me in the worst of ways today.
-As I said above I am working on my long-term value and once I get that handled my results with women will go through yet another transformation.
+As I said above I am working on my long-term value.
+Once I get that handled my results with women will go through yet another transformation.

-This book is largely about your short-term value and being attractive to women.
+There are lots of things on this website largely dedicated to your short-term value and being attractive to women.
 Attraction is vital with women before they will ever consider you for something long-term (same is true of men as well).
 And if your short-term value is high enough, women will still stick around even though you don’t have much long-term value.

 But I’m going off on a tangent again, let’s get back to what you need to actually do to change bad beliefs…

-Think of your negative beliefs like a cliff overlooking the ocean.
-The ocean, and the waves are the positive thoughts and habits that you want in your life.
+Think of your negative beliefs like a cliff of depression overlooking the ocean.
+An ocean, and waves that will be all of the positive thoughts and habits that you want in your life.
+The water is what will flow through your veins and activate the new you.

 The water is filled with your positive frames.